 - 1 teaspoon kosher salt

-- Heap the sweet potato noodles in the pan with the onions.
-Using tongs, turn sections of the noodles over to coat them with the butter/oil and caramelized onions.
-As they cook, the pile will reduce in size very quickly.
-(About 10 minutes.)
+- Heap the sweet potato noodles into the pan with the onions.
+Using tongs, turn them to coat with the butter/oil and caramelized onions.
+Don't worry if it seems like a LOT of noodles.
+As they cook, the pile will reduce in size.

 - In a small bowl, combine the brown sugar, and all of the spices including the salt and pepper.
-Pour over the sweet potatoes and apples, toss, and continue to cook until the sweet potato noodles are tender.
-(About 10 minutes)
+Pour over the sweet potatoes, add the apples and hemp hearts, toss, and continue to cook until the sweet potato noodles are tender - (about 5 minutes depending on the thickness of the noodles.)